-If for any reason there is a closing of the school, announcements will be made via School Messenger, Facebook and school messenger.
-The Superintendent will make the decision to close school.
-In the event of inclement weather and country bus transportation is cancelled, it is cancelled for both AM & PM transportation runs.
+If for any reason there is a closing of the school, announcements will be made via School Messenger and Facebook.
+The Chief Administrator will make the decision to close school.
+In the event of inclement weather and cancellation of country bus transportation, it is canceled for both AM & PM transportation runs.
 Please refrain from calling the school as this will tie up the lines.

-F. MAKE-UP DAY (S) POLICY
+F. MAKE-UP DAY(S) POLICY

-The Takini School District calendar meets the requirement of South Dakota Codified Law 12-26-2.
+The Takini School District calendar meets the requirement of SDCL 13-26-2.
 School may be called off due to an emergency, bad weather, or an outbreak of a contagious disease.
-Make-up day will be conducted by:
+Make-up days will be conducted by:

-- 1. Going to school on day (scheduled as vacation days). - 2.
+- 1. Going to school on days scheduled as vacation days. - 2.
 Going to school at the end of the week on Fridays. - 3.
 Other acceptable methods, after discussion between School Board and Administrators.